 Those days are long gone.
 Hybrid work environments, fragmented work schedules, and home-related distractions have forever reshaped how we consume information and build relationships with brands.

-What’s more, Dan Gingiss, author and customer experience expert, points out that “most companies must realize that they are no longer competing against the guy down the street or the brand that sells similar products.
+What’s more, Dan Gingiss, author and customer experience expert, points out that “most companies must realize that they are no longer competing against the guy down the street or brands that sell similar products.
 Instead, they’re competing with every other experience a customer has.”

-While this shift poses a challenge, it also offers an incredible opportunity to those willing to commit to an effective customer engagement strategy.
-We’ve compiled some interesting statistics to illustrate:
+While this shift poses a challenge, it also offers an incredible opportunity to those willing to commit to an effective positive customer experience strategy.
+We’ve compiled some important customer service statistics and data to illustrate: